 The City has actively sought funding sources in addition to CDBG and HOME to leverage its resources to provide affordable housing opportunities.
-The City has applied for additional funds to complete the second phase of the Avena Bella project to provide an additional 60 affordable rental units.
+The City has applied for and received additional funds to complete the second phase of the Avena Bella project to provide an additional 60 affordable rental units.
+Construction should begin in October 2019.